kadmielp/EpiTelos/README.md

 This project is inspired by the concepts of [Fabric](https://github.com/danielmiessler/Fabric) and [Telos](https://github.com/danielmiessler/Telos).

 ## 🚀 What's New in Version 1.1.1
-This version resolves critical issues with Ollama integration in desktop builds, making EpiTelos fully functional as a standalone desktop application:
+This version resolves critical issues with AI provider integrations in desktop builds, making EpiTelos fully functional as a standalone desktop application:
 - **Ollama Desktop Support**: Fixed all issues preventing Ollama from working in built desktop applications
+- **Custom Provider Desktop Support**: Resolved CORS issues preventing custom providers (Maritaca AI, Claude, etc.) from working in desktop builds
 - **Improved Build System**: Resolved build failures and configuration issues
 - **Enhanced Error Handling**: Better debugging and error messages for connection issues
-- **Full Desktop Compatibility**: All AI providers now work correctly in both web and desktop environments
+- **Complete Desktop Compatibility**: All AI providers now work correctly in both web and desktop environments

 Previous updates (v1.1.0) included:
 - **New Brand Logo**: A unique logo has been added to give the app a distinct identity.